 Marian Bear Park

-If you want a more naturesque feel to your engagement pictures, Marian Bear Park might be the place for you!
-It includes easy nature trails to walk on, trees all around, and it’s one of the only places that actually gets a little color throughout the year!
+If you want a more naturesque feel to your engagement pictures, Marian Bear Park is a great spot!
+It includes easy nature trails to walk on and trees all around!

 Los Penasquitos Canyon Preserve

 As an alternative to Marian Bear Park, Los Penasquitos is a bit more open-air with its walking trails.
-There are still plenty of walking paths that will lead you in and out of the trees though, if you want a more “foresty” look to your photos!
+There are still plenty of walking paths that will lead you in and out of the trees if you want a more “foresty” look to your engagement images!
 Plus, this is probably one of the few places in San Diego you have a chance of seeing a waterfall!